HackRVA/badge2024/README.md

 `cmake -S . -B build/ -G "Unix Makefiles"`

+or, if that's too hard to type or remember:

+`./run_cmake.sh`

 to configure the build.
 This generates a bunch of makefiles, and

 `cd build && make` to build the firmware.